Rana-Phy/SNAP/README.md

 #### Citation
 If you use this potential in your research, please cite the following paper:
-*Unveiling Kink Band Formation Mechanism in MAX Phases (Communications Materials)* (DOI will be added soon).
+*"Unveiling Kink Band Formation Mechanism in MAX Phases (Communications Materials)"* (DOI will be added soon).

 #### Usage Instructions
 To apply SNAP in your LAMMPS simulations, include the following commands in your input script: